tfrei139/PoKeysMotionComponent/documentation/DesignDocument.md

 The pin `io.encoder.D.count` will wrap around if the maximum value of integer is reached.
 The "count/velocity per second" pins are stable during this wrap around.

 The pin `io.encoder.D.cps` is calculated from the last 10 averages consisting of 20 values each, resulting in the average count of one second.
 No further filtering/stabilizing is done.

+## Matrix keyboard
+The Pokeys supports a 8 columns x 16 rows matrix, however with the used request to fetch the IO status only a 8x8 matrix is returned.
+Since this information is basically for free, performance wise, I opted to support only 8x8.